Where to Stay in Barcelona: Complete Guide for First Timers

 There are a BUNCH of great places to stay in this part of Barcelona, here are a few that caught our eye.

-Hotel Casa Bonay: A Beautiful Boutique Hotel
+Hotel Casa Bonay: Beautiful Boutique Hotel (Where We Stayed)

 Based in a leafy area of l’Eixample, Casa Bonay is a stylish establishment with a mini-orchard on the rooftop and a beach hut inspired bistro.
-It also has a great coffee shop in the lobby – an outpost of local favorite Satan’s Coffee Corner.

 The hotel is in a building from the 1800’s that has been completely redone by a local design firm, and now is one of the most stylish places to stay in the city.